rmitchellscott/docker-chrome-rtmp/README.md

 # Pagecaster
 Pagecaster streams a web browser to an RTMP server and optionally injects an Icecast audio stream!
-It does this by creating a virtual display, opening chrome in kiosk mode on that display, and then streaming the framebuffer via ffmpeg to an RTMP server.
+It does this by creating a virtual display, opening Firefox in kiosk mode on that display, and then streaming the framebuffer via ffmpeg to an RTMP server.
 A 480p stream on my system consumes about half a CPU core and 300MB of RAM.
 I haven't tried to do anything with Intel QuickSync, maybe someday!

 # Examples
 The following examples are provided as a way to get started.
 Some adjustments may be required before production use, particularly regarding secret management.